Blog

 Whether we’d like to admit it or not, androgenetic alopecia, also known as male pattern baldness, doesn’t happen overnight.
 In fact, for most men, going bald is a gradual process that sneaks up on us as we age.

-So, how do you catch it earlier?
-According to the American Academy of Dermatology, these early signs of balding can often signal that you’re beginning to lose your hair:
+So, how do you catch hair loss early?
+According to the American Academy of Dermatology, the following might mean you’re starting to lose your hair:

 Let’s explore these in more detail.

 On average, people lose between 50 and 100 hairs a day.
-So, the four or five strands you notice in your hands after shampooing probably aren’t anything to be concerned about.
+So, the four or five strands you notice in your hands after shampooing probably aren’t anything to worry about.

 Receding hairlines often start around the temples.
 Over time, the pattern usually worsens until the hairline is lower in the center than at the sides.